Staff (music): Ensemble staves

 A vertical line drawn to the left of multiple staves creates a system, indicating that the music on all the staves is to be played simultaneously.
+A brace (curly bracket) is used to join multiple staves that represent an instrument, such as a piano, organ, harp, or marimba.
 A bracket is an additional vertical line joining staves to show groupings of instruments that function as a unit, such as the string section of an orchestra.
-A brace is used to join multiple staves that represent an instrument, such as a piano, organ, harp, or marimba.
 Sometimes a second bracket is used to show instruments grouped in pairs, such as the first and second oboes or first and second violins in an orchestra.
 In some cases, a brace is used for this purpose.

 When more than one system appears on a page, often two parallel diagonal strokes are placed on the left side of the score to separate them.

 Four-part SATB vocal settings, especially in hymnals, use a divisi notation on a two-staff system with soprano and alto voices sharing the upper staff and tenor and bass voices on the lower staff.

 Confusingly, the German System (often in the combined forms Liniensystem or Notensystem) may refer to a single staff as well as to the Akkolade (from the French) or system in the English sense; the Italian term is accollatura.

 Grand staff

 When music on two staves is joined by a brace, or is intended to be played at once by a single performer (usually a keyboard instrument or harp), a grand staff (American English) or great stave (British English) is created.
 Typically, the upper staff uses a treble clef and the lower staff has a bass clef.
-In this instance, middle C is centered between the two staves, and it can be written on the first ledger line below the upper staff or the first ledger line above the lower staff.
+In this instance, middle C is centered between the two staffs, and it can be written on the first ledger line below the upper staff or the first ledger line above the lower staff.
 Very rarely, a centered line with a small C clef is written, and usually used to indicate that B, C, or D on the line can be played with either hand (ledger lines are not used from a center alto as this creates confusion).
 When playing the piano or harp, the upper staff is normally played with the right hand and the lower staff with the left hand.
 In music intended for organ with pedalboard, a grand staff normally comprises three staves, one for each hand on the manuals and one for the feet on the pedalboard.